piecepackr/piecepackr/README.rst

 Licence
 -------

-This software package and the images created by it are released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
+This software package is released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
 You can see file ``LICENSE.md`` for more info.
 This license is compatible with version 3 of the GNU Public License (GPL-3).

 Frequently Asked Questions
 --------------------------